Group representations in the homology of 3-manifolds: Introduction

 We can form the permutation modules $\Q[G/H]$ and $\Q[G/B]$, which are spanned over $\Q$ by the cosets of the respective subgroup, and where $G$ acts by permuting the respective basis.
 The module $\Q[G/H]$ decomposes as a direct sum $\Q[G/H]\cong \Q[G/B]\oplus I$, where $I$ is a simple $\grpalg$-module of dimension $(p+1)$ over $\Q$.
 The first part of Theorem \ref{thm:introsiso} for $\cP=\{p\}$ immediately follows from Theorem \ref{thm:intromain} and the following result.

 \begin{lemma}[\cite{us}, Corollary~4.4] Let $p$ be an odd prime number, let $G=\GL_2(\F_p)$, and let $I$ be as above.
-Suppose that there exists a closed hyperbolic $3$-manifold $X$ with a free $G$-action, such that the multiplicity of $I$ in the $\grpalg$-module $H_1(X,\Q)$ is odd.
-Then there exist \decent~$3$-manifolds $M$ and $M'$ that are strongly isospectral with respect to hyperbolic metrics and such that $\#H_1(M,\Z)[p^\infty]\neq \#H_1(M',\Z)[p^\infty]$. \end{lemma} By inspecting the construction in Lemma \ref{lem:corus} a bit more closely, one can also deduce the second part of Theorem \ref{thm:introsiso} from \cite[Theorem 3.5]{us}.
+Suppose that there exists a closed $3$-manifold $X$ with a free $G$-action, such that the multiplicity of $I$ in the $\grpalg$-module $H_1(X,\Q)$ is odd.
+Then there exist \decent~Riemannian $3$-manifolds $M$ and $M'$ that are strongly isospectral and such that

+If, in addition, $X$ is hyperbolic, then $M$ and $M'$ can be chosen to be hyperbolic. \end{lemma} By inspecting the construction in Lemma \ref{lem:corus} a bit more closely, one can also deduce the second part of Theorem \ref{thm:introsiso} from \cite[Theorem 3.5]{us}.

+For concrete groups $G$ and $\Q[G]$-modules $W$, one can sometimes try to reach the conclusion of Theorem \ref{thm:intromain} by a brute force search.
+In \cite[Proposition 1.5]{us}, we were able to prove Theorem \ref{thm:introsiso}(1) in this way when $\cP=\{p\}$ for all $p\leq 71$.

-\begin{remark*} The canonicity condition on $V$ in the construction of Cooper and Long can be formulated as follows.
+\begin{remark*} The canonicity condition on $W$ in the construction of Cooper and Long can be formulated as follows.
 Let $\regmodg$ denote the left regular $\grpalg$-module.
 Recall that every $\grpalg$-module can be uniquely written as a direct sum of simple modules.
-The condition on $V$ for the method of \cite{CooperLong} to apply is that for every simple $\grpalg$-module $V_i$, the multiplicity of $V_i$ in $V$ be divisible by the multiplicity of $V_i$ in the regular module $\regmodg$.
-Note that the multiplicity of $I$ in the regular module of $\GL_2(\F_p)$ is $p+1$, so if $V$ is a canonical $\Q[\GL_2(\F_p)]$-module, then the multiplicity of $I$ in $V$ is even.
-In particular, the hypothesis of Lemma \ref{lem:corus} is not satisfied if $H_1(X,\Q)$ is a canonical $\grpalg$-module. \end{remark*}
+The condition on $W$ for the method of \cite{CooperLong} to apply is that for every simple $\grpalg$-module $V_i$, the multiplicity of $V_i$ in $W$ be divisible by the multiplicity of $V_i$ in the regular module $\regmodg$.
+Note that the multiplicity of $I$ in the regular module of $\GL_2(\F_p)$ is $p+1$, so if $W$ is a canonical $\Q[\GL_2(\F_p)]$-module, then the multiplicity of $I$ in $W$ is even.
+In particular, the result of Cooper--Long is not sufficient to apply Lemma~\ref{lem:corus}. \end{remark*}

 The proof of the general case of Theorem \ref{thm:introsiso} will involve the same ideas as that of the special case sketched above, but will require more algebraic preparation, and will occupy Section \ref{sec:isospectral}.